There is a range of new data sharing models emerging that could have a significant impact on financial innovation in emerging markets.

 However, the data is not disaggregated and lender access to this data is at the discretion of the data holder; in this case the MNO.
 This means that consumers do not have as wide a choice of firms and products with whom they can share this data outside Safaricom’s commercial agreements.
 In addition, since the loan data includes loans originated by banks, it may also undermine the credit reference bureau system by offering a way for firms to access this data without participating in the credit bureau system, and by independently setting the cost of a credit scorecard at 100 Kenyan Shillings each.

 This example demonstrates how private sector data sharing models may need to be complemented with new rules, or enforcement of existing rules, to ensure that the principles of consumer control and openness are enabled to facilitate increased financial access, innovation and product diversity.
-The recent announcement of a draft data privacy bill in Kenya and the already out for public comment in Uganda show policymakers are heading in the right direction.
+The recent announcement of a draft data privacy bill in Kenya, and the Data Privacy and Protection Bill already out for public comment in Uganda show policymakers are heading in the right direction.
 To complement these laws, financial sector authorities will likely need to develop their own versions of the new set of data sharing policies emerging globally.
 This includes addressing the challenge of large sections of the financial industry that are currently unregulated and not subject to banking laws on topics such as credit reporting or customer privacy rules.
 Democratisation of data in East Africa has high potential to improve access, innovation and competition, we just need to put the right policies in place to help these new models flourish.